Choominator/pushd/README.md

 * `groups` - A mandatory key whose value must be an array of strings containing the names of the device groups to notify.
 This causes `pushd` to generate only one notification per device even if a device is registered to more than one of the specified groups.
 * `type` - An optional key whose value must be the string `"background"`, `"normal"`, or `"urgent"`, for background notifications, normal alerts, or urgent alerts respectively.
 The default value if this key is not specified is `"background"`.
 * `expiration` - An optional key whose value must be an integer containing the Unix time, that is, the number of seconds elapsed since 1970-01-01 00:00:00 Coordinated Universal Time until which APNs should attempt to deliver the notifications, or `0` to only attempt to deliver them once.
 The default value if this key is not specified is `0`.
-* `key` - A mandatory key whose value must be a string of at most 64 bytes identifying the contents of the notification.
+* `key` - An optional key whose value must be a string of at most 64 bytes identifying the notification.
 All notifications with the same value for this key will coalesce into a single alert.
 * `payload` - A mandatory key whose value must be a dictionary structured as specified by Apple at the [Generating a Remote Notification](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/generating_a_remote_notification) documentation page.

 ## Example